EvinRobin4/Dynamic-Trip-Predictor/readme.md

-🚲 Dynamic Trip Predictor
+Dynamic Trip Predictor
-📌 Overview
+Overview

 This project predicts bike trip durations using the Divvy bike-sharing dataset.
 Divvy is a bike-sharing company based in Chicago, and the dataset used here is the official open-source trip data published on their website.

-I collected four quarters of trip data, merged them into a single dataset, and then performed:
+I collected four quarters of trip data and merged them into a single dataset.
+The following steps were performed:

-Exploratory Data Analysis (EDA) to identify patterns and trends
+Exploratory Data Analysis (EDA) to identify patterns and trends.

-Data cleaning to handle missing and inconsistent values
+Data cleaning to handle missing and inconsistent values.

-Outlier treatment using the IQR (Interquartile Range) method
+Outlier treatment using the Interquartile Range (IQR) method.

-Visualization to uncover insights about trip durations and user behavior
+Data visualization to uncover insights about trip durations and user behavior.

-Linear Regression modeling, which achieved an accuracy of around 70% in predicting trip duration.
+Linear Regression modeling to predict trip duration, achieving an accuracy of approximately 70%.

-📊 Features
+Features

-Comprehensive EDA with trend visualizations
+Comprehensive Exploratory Data Analysis with trend visualizations.

-Data Cleaning & Preprocessing
+Data Cleaning and Preprocessing.

-Outlier Detection using IQR
+Outlier Detection using the IQR method.

-Linear Regression Model for prediction
+Linear Regression model for trip duration prediction.

-🛠️ Tech Stack
+Tech Stack

-Python (Pandas, NumPy for preprocessing)
+Python (NumPy, Pandas for preprocessing)

-Matplotlib for visualizations
+Matplotlib and Seaborn for visualizations

 Scikit-learn for regression modeling

 Jupyter Notebook for implementation

-✅ Results
+Results

 Model Accuracy: ~70%

+Maximum number of trips occurred in August.

+Minimum number of trips occurred in February.

+Users aged 25–30 years made the most trips.

 The analysis and visualizations provide insights into:

 Peak trip times and durations

-Seasonal/quarterly usage trends
+Seasonal and quarterly usage trends

-How factors like user type and time of day affect trip length# Dynamic-Trip-Predictor
+How factors like user type and time of day affect trip duration